blank_375_300

 Perseids Meteor Shower

 The Perseids meteor shower is one of the most anticipated astronomical events of the year.
-The Perseids are ongoing now, they run from 17th of July to 24th of August, but the best time to view will be between August 12th and 13th, when it is at maximum.
+The Perseids are ongoing now, they run from 17th of July to 24th of August, but the best time to view will be August 12th, when it is at maximum.
 Look for the distinctive “W” of the constellation Cassiopeia in the north-eastern sky.
 The constellation Perseus can be found just below this.
 Perseus is the radiant of the Perseids, the point from which the meteors appear to originate.
 During this period, you can expect to see up to 100 meteors per hour if you observe away from city lights.
 This is one of the most active and spectacular meteor showers seen on Earth.

-But what is a meteor shower anyway?
-When you hear the terms comet, asteroid, or meteor it can all get very confusing, so let’s do a brief rundown of all these minor solar system objects and their differences.
+When you hear the terms asteroid, comet, or meteor it can all get very confusing, so let’s do a brief rundown of these minor solar system objects and their differences.

 Asteroids